Field notes

-Guides and answers on AI-native development, vibe coding, controlling AI-generated code, and cutting LLM costs — from the GitMir team.
+Guides and answers on AI-native development, controlling AI-generated code, working with large context and cutting LLM costs — from the team building the control layer.

 Most legacy migrations fail because nobody fully understands the system being moved.
 The fix isn't translating code — it's capturing the product as a 28-dimensional model first, so AI can re-platform and refactor it with real context.